ravendb/docs/Articles/Raven.Documentation.Articles/articles/nosql-database-on-black-friday-ravendb-document-database.markdown

     <div class="caption">Stayin Alive, 1977, the year relational databases were fully developed.</div>
 </div>

-The challenge for today’s database is to keep your data fresh at all times, available to users anywhere and whenever they want it, and to deliver the information they ask for as fast as you can.
+The challenge for today's database is to keep your data fresh at all times, available to users anywhere and whenever they want it, and to deliver the information they ask for as fast as you can.

 Since 1974, SQL has performed these functions.
 For the first 30 years of its use, it has performed these tasks diligently.
-With the emergence of massive amounts of data coming in from 3.5 billion smartphone users, and another billion on desktops, it’s questionable that a technology which emerged with the Bee Gees can handle the great scale up of the 21st century.
+With the emergence of massive amounts of data coming in from 3.5 billion smartphone users, and another billion on desktops, it's questionable that a technology which emerged with the Bee Gees can handle the great scale up of the 21st century.

 {SOCIAL-MEDIA-FOLLOW/}